Green living in the midst of our consumer culture

 Q: And what national policy changes would enable this sphere to develop?

-A: Strict policies on sustainability in the construction industry – i.e. where the building life cycle and its usage are considered are key aspects.
+Strict policies on sustainability in the construction industry – i.e. where the building life cycle and its usage are considered are key aspects.
 Further, policies relating to material use, and their impact on the environment and living beings will encourage more sustainable design concepts based on principles that are modern, as well as better suited to the environment and society.
-Finally, preserving the available natural resources should always be given priority when implementing policies in the field of construction.